Ukraine Updates: Kyiv 'destroying the Enemy,' Zelenskyy Says | 📰 LatestLY

 UN chief urges speedier exports under Black Sea grain deal

-United Nations Secretary-General Antonio Guterres has called for the acceleration of grain shipments from Ukrainian ports via the Black Sea, under a deal which Russia has been threatening to quit next month.
+United Nations Secretary-General Antonio Guterres has called for the acceleration of grain shipments from Ukrainian ports via the Black Sea, under a deal that Russia has been threatening to quit next month.

 Brokered nearly a year ago with UN and Turkish mediation, the deal allowed Ukraine to safely export grains out of three ports despite the war.
 This helped evade a global food crisis and helped Ukraine sell its grains.